 Gretchen Rubin - My experiments in the pursuit of happiness and good habits Amygdala Human brain in the coronal orientation.
 Amygdalae are shown in dark red.
 Structure MRI coronal view of the left amygdala Anatomically, the amygdala and more particularly, its central and medial nuclei, have sometimes been classified as a part of the basal ganglia.
 Hemispheric specializations There are functional differences between the right and left amygdala.
 Sex differences The amygdala is one of the most well understood brain regions with regard to differences between the sexes.
 In addition to size, other differences between men and women exist with regards to the amygdala.
 The right amygdala is also linked with taking action as well as being linked to negative emotions, which may help explain why males tend to respond to emotionally stressful stimuli physically.
 Function Connections The cortical nucleus is involved in the sense of smell and pheromone-processing.
 Emotional learning Memory modulation Sexual orientation Aggression

 Online Mental Health Resources - Caltech Counseling Center Online Resources ULifeline In an effort to provide more resources to our students, the Caltech Counseling Center is pleased to be a member of the ULifeline network.
-Caltech's ULifeline website is customized for the Caltech community and includes information on numerous health and mental-health issues, including depression and suicide, geared towards a student population.
 Transition Year Students and parents who want more information about planning for mental healthcare needs before coming to college can visit Transition Year.
 Online Screening Tests These sites are not affiliated with Caltech or the Caltech counseling center, and online screenings are not a substitute for assessment by a qualified mental health professional.
 Specific Topics In addition, the Counseling Center has compiled the following list of links to websites that provide information on specific issues and topics.
 Counseling Center Articles

 Understanding Stress: Symptoms, Signs, Causes, and Effects What is stress?
 The Body’s Stress Response When you perceive a threat, your nervous system responds by releasing a flood of stress hormones, including adrenaline and cortisol.
+These hormones rouse the body for emergency action.
 Your heart pounds faster, muscles tighten, blood pressure rises, breath quickens, and your senses become sharper.
+These physical changes increase your strength and stamina, speed your reaction time, and enhance your focus—preparing you to either fight or flee from the danger at hand.
 Stress is a normal physical response to events that make you feel threatened or upset your balance in some way.
 The stress response is the body’s way of protecting you.
 The stress response also helps you rise to meet challenges.
 But beyond a certain point, stress stops being helpful and starts causing major damage to your health, your mood, your productivity, your relationships, and your quality of life.
 How do you respond to stress?
-It's important to learn how to recognize when your stress levels are out of control.
-The signs and symptoms of stress overload can be almost anything.
-Stress doesn’t always look stressful Foot on the gas – An angry, agitated, or “fight” stress response.
-How stressed are you?
+Stress doesn’t always look stressful Causes of stress